At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 Don’t drive and flip-flop.

 That’s a really bad idea.
-Just like any backless shoe, there’s a possibility that your flip-flops will slip off your feet and get stuck under the brake or gas pedal.
+Just like any backless shoe, there’s a possibility your flip-flops will slip off your feet and get stuck under the brake or gas pedal.
 Driving shoes should always be sturdy and secure.
 If you're not worried about your own safety, think about everyone else on the road.
-And ladies, you already know the problems with driving in stilettos.
+And, ladies, you already know the problems with driving in stilettos.
 Sandals might be slightly more unassuming, but the danger's still there.